5 Best Budget Tools for Seniors: Simple Ways to Manage Money Better

 • Best detailed planning option: YNAB

-• Best simple app option: EveryDollar
+• Best simple budgeting app: EveryDollar

 That mix gives seniors a range of choices based on comfort level, budgeting style, and willingness to use digital tools.